Cochrane (organisation)

-The group conducts systematic reviews of health-care interventions and diagnostic tests and publishes them in the Cochrane Library.
-According to the Library, articles are available via one-click access, but some require paid subscription or registration before reading.
-A few reviews, in occupational health for example, incorporate results from non-randomised observational studies as well as controlled before–after (CBA) studies and interrupted time-series studies.
+The group conducts systematic reviews of healthcare interventions and diagnostic tests and publishes them in the Cochrane Library.
+While Cochrane reviews typically focus on randomized controlled trials, some reviews, particularly in areas such as public and occupational health, also incorporate other study designs.
+These may include non-randomised observational studies as well as controlled before–after (CBA) studies and interrupted time-series studies.